Bilmem2/TaxoConserv/README.md

 **A computational platform for statistical analysis and visualization of evolutionary conservation scores**

-TaxoConserv provides researchers with tools for co## Testing

 Execute the test suite:
 ```bash
 python -m pytest tests/